rellaner/awesome-position-based-quantum-cryptography/README.md

 tagging: Authenticating location via quantum information and rel- ativistic signalling constraints (2011)](https://doi.org/10.1103/PhysRevA.84.012326) - Introduces a rooster of different QPV protocols like BB84 QPV, $f$-routing, $f$-BB84 QPV and variations of them.
 Mentions entanglement-based attacks on some of them.
 - [Insecurity of position-based quantum cryptography protocols against entanglement attacks (2011)](https://doi.org/10.1103/PhysRevA.83.012322) - Proves insecurity of QPV protocols that were previously claimed secure and studies general principle underlying entanglement attacks.
-Studies variations of QPV protocols based on Bell/GHZ states and shows that protocols based on eigenstates other than Pauli $X$, $Y$, $Z$ leads to protocols that need >1 EPR pair to be attacked.
+Studies variations of QPV protocols based on Bell/GHZ states and shows that using eigenstates other than Pauli $X$, $Y$, $Z$ leads to protocols that need >1 EPR pair to be attacked.

 ## Universal Attack on QPV